Andrei Alexandrescu

 He became an American citizen in August 2014.

 Education and career

-Alexandrescu received a B.S. degree in Electrical Engineering from Polytechnic University of Bucharest (Universitatea Politehnica din București) in July 1994.
+Alexandrescu received a Bachelor of Science (B.S.) degree in Electrical Engineering from Polytechnic University of Bucharest (Universitatea Politehnica din București) in July 1994.

-His first article was published in the C/C++ Users Journal in September 1998.
-He was a program manager for Netzip, Inc. from April 1999 until February 2000.
-When the company was acquired by RealNetworks, Inc., he served there as a development manager from February 2000 through September 2001.
+In September 1998, his first article was published in the C/C++ Users Journal.
+From April 1999 until February 2000, he was a program manager for Netzip, Inc. When the company was acquired by RealNetworks, Inc., he served there as a development manager from February 2000 through September 2001.

+In 2001, Alexandrescu released the book Modern C++ Design, reviewed as one of the five most important C++ books by C++ expert Scott Meyers.

-Alexandrescu earned an M.S.
-(2003) and a PhD (2009) in computer science from the University of Washington.
+In 2003, Alexandrescu earned a Master of Science (M.S.), and in 2009, a Doctor of Philosophy (Ph.D.) in computer science from the University of Washington.

-More recently, he has been assisting Walter Bright in the development of the D programming language.
-Alexandrescu released a book titled The D Programming Language in May 2010.
+In 2006, Alexandrescu began assisting Walter Bright in developing the D programming language.
+In May 2010, he released a book titled The D Programming Language.

-From 2010 to 2014, Alexandrescu, Herb Sutter, and Scott Meyers ran a small annual technical conference called C++ and Beyond.
+From 2010–2014, Alexandrescu, Herb Sutter, and Scott Meyers ran a small annual technical conference named C++ and Beyond.

+Alexandrescu worked as a research scientist at Facebook for over 5 years, before leaving the firm in August 2015 to focus on developing the D language.

+In January 2022, Alexandrescu began working at Nvidia as a Principal Research Scientist.

 Contributions

+The D programming language

+Along with Walter Bright, Alexandrescu has been one of the two main designers of the D language, and the main maintainer of the standard library Phobos from 2007–2019.
+He is the founder of the D Language Foundation.
+His contributions include the module ranges.
+He is the author of The D Programming Language book.